darthlotu5/WhatsAppDotnet/PUBLISHING.md

-# Publishing WhatsAppDotnet to NuGet
+# Publishing WhatsApp.Client to NuGet

-This document provides step-by-step instructions for publishing the WhatsAppDotnet library to NuGet.org.
+This document provides step-by-step instructions for publishing the WhatsApp.Client library to NuGet.org.

 ## 📋 Prerequisites